 It should be relevant to:

-- commissioners of health and care services, including clinical commissioning groups – so that they can take into account the needs of local populations who may be digitally excluded
+- commissioners of health and care services, including clinical commissioning groups – so they can take into account the needs of local populations who may be digitally excluded

-- local authorities and voluntary organisations – so that they can make the most of partnerships with the health and care sector to improve digital inclusion
+- local authorities and voluntary organisations – so they can make the most of partnerships with the health and care sector to improve digital inclusion

 How this guide can help